A serial entrepreneur and CTO who wrote his first program at 7 years old. Jerome quickly knew that he would be a software developer when he grew up.

 Making connections that others haven’t seen yet, identifying what truly matters for the outcomes, crafting a compelling brand or product story, and strategizing on how to get the most out of that story are her superpowers.

-We have always been ahead of the curve.
-Back in 1998, we attended a major direct marketing conference where an analyst from Gartner (or Forrester) spoke about their predictions for the deployment of multi-channel commerce applications.
-They predicted that these features will start to become a reality two to five years later.
-We smiled.
-We already developed and implemented at our marketing-savvy clients most of the omnichannel commerce features that the Gartner’s analyst described as futuristic.
+Did you know that the founders of Paradivision have always been ahead of the curve?
+Back in 1998, we attended a major direct marketing conference where an analyst from Gartner (or Forrester) spoke about their five-year predictions for the deployment of multi-channel commerce applications.
+We smiled!
+As Paradivision, we already developed and implemented for our omnichannel clients most of what the Gartner’s analyst described as futuristic.

 This quest for pushing the limit of what possible continues to animate what we do at work, and the maker projects we do at home.